 Pictured above is the process of the tangzhong method in action.
 It changes fairly quickly in about 2-3 minutes.

-How To Make Your Soft and Fluffy Brioche Bun Dough
+How To Make Your Soft and Fluffy Brioche Hamburger Bun Dough

 You’re going to start by making your tangzhong mixture by putting the flour, milk, and water in a small saucepan and whisk over medium heat so that no lumps are left.
 Keep mixing until thickened.
 This should take 2-3 minutes.
 You will go from liquid to a thick roux that will remind you of thick pudding. (see pictures above)